 Because non-economic damages are subjective, you cannot simply add up bills to calculate their value.
 Instead, the courts and insurers will use a multiplier or per diem method to assign a monetary figure to these losses.

-With the multiplier method, your lawyer will multiply your economic damages by a number between one and five to reach your non-economic damages sum.
+With the multiplier method, your Spartanburg personal injury lawyer will multiply your economic damages by a number between one and five to reach your non-economic damages sum.
 The more severe your injuries and their effect on your life, the higher the multiplier.
 With the per diem method, you will request a set amount of money for each day you are injured until you reach maximum physical recovery.

 In some cases, you can pursue punitive damages.
 The purpose of punitive damages is not to reimburse the injury victim for losses, but to punish the liable party for their bad behavior.
 For this reason, the courts will typically only award them in cases involving intentional misconduct, malice, or fraud.